shuangke/CSE6242FinalProject/README.txt

 	a) Open a web browser, type following URL: localhost:8000
 	b) Select kmeans.html
 	c) Dropdown can be used to change the financial variables

+4. GridView
+	a) Open a web browser, type following URL: localhost:8000
+	b) Select index.html
+	c) Dropdown can be used to change the year variables